 Antonia Chitty: Antonia Chitty MA MCIPR is a writer and researcher.
 She is currently working on a novel for a PhD in creative writing at Goldsmiths College, University of London, and slowly researching why we need to tell our personal stories and what happens when we do.

-Jilliene Sellner will be advising on podcast production & providing training.
-Jilliene is an art practitioner, DJ, sound artist and has been podcasting as ‘Canyella’ since 2006.
+Jilliene Sellner is an art practitioner, DJ, sound artist and has been podcasting as ‘Canyella’ since 2006.
 She is currently developing workshops for the local community to learn podcasting skills for their own projects.
 Jilliene’s approach to her art investigations crosses between ethnomusicology, post colonial, cultural and feminist studies, digital cultures and psychogeography often through conversations and collaboration.
 While delving into any particular subject she tries to do so by excavating universal themes such as memory, loss and endurance, the latter in particular.
+Jilliene has been advising on podcast production, providing training, as well as editing and producing the Mother Lode Project podcast.

 Lauren McLaughlin is an award-winning Scottish artist whose interdisciplinary work explores gender and parenting roles through the lens of Feminism.
 Lauren is also the founder of Edinburgh based social enterprise: Spilt Milk, which supports mothers in the arts through a peer membership network, online gallery and pop up exhibitions which make visible the often hidden and underrepresented voices of mothers in the arts.

 Xaverine M A Bates, project coordinator: Xaverine is a multi-disciplinary artist exploring themes of gender, mental health and eco-feminism.
 She completed her BA Fine Art at Brighton University in 2008 and has been practising since then in East Sussex.
-She has initiated a number of projects, including aGender arts & education, elemental with artist Clare Whistler and riart Grrrls feminist arts collective.
+She has initiated a number of projects, including aGender arts & education, riart Grrrls feminist arts collective and elemental with artist Clare Whistler.